-Made up of practicing architects, executives from the U.S. licensing boards, collateral representatives, and licensure candidates, these groups examine our policies, steer our initiatives, and make recommendations for improvement.
+Made up of practicing architects, public members, executives from U.S. licensing boards, collateral representatives, and licensure candidates, these groups examine our policies, steer our initiatives, and make recommendations for improvement.

 The Education Committee oversees the development, delivery, and assessment of NCARB’s education policies for use by the 55 U.S. licensing boards and maintains NCARB’s relationship with the National Architectural Accrediting Board (NAAB).
 This committee also includes the following subcommittees:

 - Certification Alternative Review Team (CART)—reviews applications and portfolios for architects seeking to earn an NCARB Certificate through the education alternative.

 - Continuing Education Subcommittee—develops and evaluates options for NCARB’s continuing education initiatives.

 The Experience Committee oversees the development delivery, and assessment of the Architectural Experience Program® (AXP®) for use by the 55 U.S. licensing boards.